lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 ### New inclusivity and accessibility concerns

-We faced some new inclusivity and accessibility concerns as we aimed to be inclusive of learners from different time zones and with varying levels of technical equipment for video calls and quality of Internet connection.
+We faced some new inclusivity and accessibility concerns as we aimed to include learners from different time zones and with varying technical equipment for video calls and Internet connection quality.
-In many countries, learners were reliant on access to computer labs at their institutions, which was restricted due to the COVID-19 pandemic.
+In many countries, learners were reliant on computer labs at their institutions, which was restricted due to the COVID-19 pandemic.
 Many did not have access to personal laptops or PCs.
-Online workshops were great for some people, but also highly exclusive and inaccessible for others with technical or hearing issues, caring or home-schooling duties.
+Online workshops were great for some people but also highly exclusive and inaccessible for others with technical or hearing issues, caring or home-schooling duties.

 ### Video conferencing takes toll